Do You Love Your Label Maker?

 Do you own a label maker?
 If I had a dollar for every client who handed me their labeled and said, “Here, you figure it out.
 I’ve never gotten it to work,” I’d be rich.
-You don’t have to own a label maker to be organized; and it looks like I need to do a post about great labels that don’t come from a label maker.
+You don’t have to own a label maker to be organized; here’s a post about great labels that don’t come from a label maker.
 But for now, let’s make the most of what you have and get you to love your label maker.

 If you don’t own a label maker, get the best one for your needs.
-If you just want pretty labels for your kitchen canisters, the low-cost ones are great.
+If you just want pretty labels for your kitchen canisters, the low-cost ones are fine.
 But a business who creates labels daily will need a sturdy machine with more functions.
 They might want to hook the label maker up to a computer for more fonts and borders.
 They might travel from office to office, and need a nice case to keep it safe.
 They might even want a wireless label maker.